-On August 5, 2020 the District issued \$80,980,000 of Subordinate Special Revenue Bonds Series 2020B (the "Series 2020B Bonds") for the purpose of financing or reimbursing public improvements related to the Development, paying capitalized interest on the Series 2020B Bonds, funding the Reserve Fund for the Series 2020B Bonds, refunding a portion of the 2010B Subordinate Note (as defined below) and paying the cost of issuing the Series 2020B Bonds.
+On August 5, 2020, the District issued \$80,980,000 of Subordinate Special Revenue Bonds Series 2020B (the "Series 2020B Bonds") for the purpose of financing or reimbursing public improvements related to the Development, paying capitalized interest on the Series 2020B Bonds, funding the Reserve Fund for the Series 2020B Bonds, refunding a portion of the 2010B Subordinate Note (as defined below) and paying the cost of issuing the Series 2020B Bonds.
 The Series 2020B Bonds bear interest at the rate of 5.75% and mature on December 15, 2050.
-The Series 2020B Bonds are Subordinate to the Series 2020A-1 Loan and the Series 2020A-2 Bonds with annual interest payments anticipated to be made on December 15, commencing December 15, 2020.
-The 2020B Bonds are secured by Subordinate Pledged Revenues including the District No. 1 Subordinate Required Mill Levy Revenue (as defined in the Indenture of Trust for the Series 2020B Bonds or the "Series 2020B Indenture"), the Pledged TIF Revenue (as defined in the Series 2020B Indenture), Pledged PILOT Revenue (as defined in the Series 2020B Indenture), any profit from investments of money in funds holding Subordinate Pledged Revenue held under the Series 2020B Indenture, and any other legally available amounts that the District may designate held under the Series 2020B Indenture.
-The Series 2020 Bonds are also secured by a Reserve Requirement in the amount of \$7,207,822, capitalized interest in the original amount of \$13,968,866 and a Surplus Fund Requirement of \$3,578,798.
-As long as the amount on deposit in the Surplus Fund is less than the Surplus Fund Requirement, the Required Mill levy shall equal 50 mills and in no event shall the Required Mill Levy exceed 50 mills.
-As of December 31, 2021, the District had \$7,208,365 deposited in the Reserve Fund, \$7,837,832 deposited in the Subordinate Capitalized Interest Fund and \$0 deposited in the Surplus Fund.
+The Series 2020B Bonds are subordinate to the Series 2020A-1 Loan and the Series 2020A-2 Bonds with annual interest payments anticipated to be made on December 15, commencing December 15, 2020.
+The 2020B Bonds are secured by Subordinate Pledged Revenues including the District No. 1 Subordinate Required Mill Levy Revenue (as defined in the Indenture of Trust for the Series 2020B Bonds or the "Series 2020B Indenture"), the Pledged TIF Revenue (as defined in the Series 2020B Indenture), PILOT Revenue (as defined in the Series 2020B Indenture), any profit from investments of money in funds holding Subordinate Pledged Revenue held under the Series 2020B Indenture, and any other legally available amounts that the District may designate held under the Series 2020B Indenture.
+The Series 2020B Bonds are also secured by a Reserve Requirement in the amount of \$7,207,822, capitalized interest in the original amount of \$13,968,866 and a Surplus Fund Requirement of \$3,578,798.
+As long as the amount on deposit in the Surplus Fund is less than the Surplus Fund Requirement, the Subordinate Required Mill levy shall equal to 50 mills, less the Senior Required Mill Levy (as defined in the Series 2020B Indenture), and in no event shall the Subordinate Required Mill Levy exceed 50 mills, less the Senior Required Mill Levy (as defined in the Series 2020B Indenture).
+As of December 31, 2023, the District had \$7,227,628 deposited in the Reserve Fund, \$0 deposited in the Subordinate Capitalized Interest Fund and \$0 deposited in the Surplus Fund.